H-2A workers and Income Taxes

 Direct deposit your return to their own account.

-No matter who prepared your tax return, only you are legally responsible for all the info that appears in it.
+No matter who prepared your tax return, only you are legally responsible for the info that appears in it.